mbland/go-script-bash/CONTRIBUTING.md

 - Keep all files 80 characters wide.
 (Yes, the maintainer is a dinosaur who likes viewing files side-by-side in a 161-column terminal window.)
 - Indent using two spaces.
-- Enclose all variables in double quotes when used, to avoid having them interpreted as glob patterns (unless the variable contains a glob pattern).
+- Enclose all variables in double quotes when used:
+  - to avoid having them interpreted as glob patterns (unless the variable contains a glob pattern).
+  - since a variable value may contain spaces.
+Without the quotes, the string may be split apart into separate arguments, rendering it useless.
+THIS IS ESPECIALLY IMPORTANT when the variable is used to generate a glob pattern, since spaces may appear in a path value.
+  - Exception: See below regarding `[[ ]]` conditions.
 - Enclose all string literals in single quotes.
   - Exception: If the string contains an apostrophe, use double quotes.
 - Use quotes around variables and literals even inside of `[[ ]]` conditions.